JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 # Data structures

 ## Arrays
-An array in an **ordered**, **static**, of elements of a **single type**.
+An array in an **ordered**, **static**, of elements of a **single type**, in a **contiguous** area of memory.
 They allow for indexing and using values under a single identifier.

 You do not need to use an equals sign for declaring arrays in pseudocode.
-Identifiers is baked in when declaring
+Identifiers are baked in when declaring

 ### One dimensional arrays
 1D arrays are linnear arrays, are defined as follows (in pseudocode):